 In addition, Mississippi's infant mortality rate remains higher than the national average.
-Many factors contribute to this problem, including late or inadequate prenatal care; unhealthy maternal lifestyles, such as improper prenatal nutrition, smoking, or substance abuse; low socio-economic status and/or low educational attainment of families; and medical disorders, low birthweight, or congenital disorders of infants.
-The Institute of Medicine reports that comprehensive, appropriate, and continuous prenatal and infant care, especially for high-risk groups, reduces the incidence of low birthweight and infant mortality, thereby reducing the high costs associated with these problems.
+Many factors contribute to this problem, including late or inadequate prenatal care; unhealthy maternal lifestyles, such as improper prenatal nutrition, smoking, or substance abuse; low socio-economic status and/or low educational attainment of families; and medical disorders.
+Low birthweight and congenital disorders of infants also contribute to infant mortality.
+The Institute of Medicine reports that comprehensive and continuous prenatal and infant care, especially for high-risk groups, reduces the incidence of low birthweight and infant mortality, thereby reducing the high costs associated with these problems.